How An Artist 19X’d Their Revenue From Instagram – In Just One Month

 “I have an entire doc of replies, sales emails, thank you emails, shipping emails, etc. Literally everything in my business has some sort of template I can leverage which helps me move quickly.”

-5. He made sure his customers know what they can buy from him, how much it costs, and when they can get it
+5. He made sure his customers knew what to buy from him and where

 I know what you’re thinking: “Ummmm obviously?!”